 The Constitution of Lesotho recognises the importance of policies that enable Basotho to have decent shelter.
 Section 34, notes the importance of adopting policies that encourages its citizens to acquire property including land, houses, tools and equipment, as far as economic conditions allow.
 It must however be noted that, this clause does not confirm that provision of a house to Basotho citizens is a constitutional right.
 This implies therefore, that housing in Lesotho is a basic human need but not a basic human right as such, it is a sole responsibility to individuals to provide for their own housing.

-The National Strategic Development Plan (NSDP) is the Government of Lesotho (GoL)’s medium term plan to achieve accelerated and sustainable economic and social transformation.
-The NSDP 2012/2013-2016/2017 under its strategic framework, emphasises the importance of developing a key infrastructure plan that integrates well planned services and human settlements, thus improving access to quality housing as well as, development of shelter and property.
+The National Strategic Development Plan (NSDP), under its strategic framework 2012/2013-2016/2017 emphasises the importance of developing a key infrastructure plan that integrates well planned services and human settlements, thus improving access to quality housing as well as development of shelter and property.
 It further encourages the implementation and enforcement of safety standards of housing and promoting planned urban densification in residential developments for maximum utilisation of limited urban space.

 Land administration reforms were undertaken through the support of Millennium Challenge Account (MCA) signed between the GoL and USA Government, aimed at improving land laws and policies as well as supporting the establishment of Land Administration Authority (LAA).
-The legislative and institutional reforms that have taken place to date include the Land Administration Authority Act of 2010; the Land Act of 2010; the Land Regulations 2011; the Land Court Regulations 2011 and the Sectional Titles Draft Bill 2011.
+The legislative and institutional reforms that have taken place to date include the Land Administration Authority Act of 2010; the Land Act of 2010; the Land Regulations 2011; the Land Court Regulations 2011 and the Sectional Titles Draft Bill 2011 still to be tabled before Parliament for endorsement.

-LAA is an autonomous body made up of former government departments which dealt with cadastre, national mapping and deeds registration.
+LAA is an autonomous body made up of former government departments which dealt with cadastral national mapping and deeds registration.
 This merge was facilitated by the 2010 Land Administration Authority Act.
 In turn, several bottlenecks (i.e. number of days it takes to acquire a land lease from submission of documentation) which hindered speedy processing of land leases were removed, this in turn, improved the revenue collection for government through efficient land billing and collection systems i.e. land taxes.
-Since 2010 up to May 2016, 67 592 leases have been issued and registered with the office of the Registrar of Deeds.
-Nonetheless, the 2010 Land Act is yet to be fully operationalised.

 Housing Sector Opportunities

-There is an opportunity for property markets investment due to the demand for property, particularly for the middle to higher income groups.
-There is also a critical need for low income group property markets given rapid urbanisation.
 The ongoing legislative and policy reforms coupled with the current developments which are concentrated mostly in Maseru, leaves other districts open for investments in the housing sector.
-Microfinance institutions which is non-existent, can provide innovative housing finance options targeted at lower income earners in order to grow the sector.
-Ministry of Trade and Industry implementation of the Private Sector Competitiveness and Economic Diversification Project.
-As a result of this initiative, the number of days required to register a company reduced from 28 to seven.
+Microfinance institutions which are gradually increasing with a focus on housing microfinance, can provide innovative housing finance options targeted at lower income earners in order to grow the sector.
+As a result of the Ministry of Trade and Industry implementation of the Private Sector Competitiveness and Economic Diversification Project initiative, the number of days required to register a company reduced from 28 to seven.
 Again, number of days required to obtain an industrial license reduced from 35 to five days; and turn-around time for a trade license was reduced to 15 days from 30-50 days.

-Progress made in addressing land allocation and management weaknesses is highlighted previously, which in turn, reduced number of days taken to 11 days to acquiring a land lease from date of submission.
+Progress made in addressing land allocation and management weaknesses highlighted previously helped to reduce the number of days taken from 30 to 11 days to acquiring a land lease from date of submission.
+The number of land transactions recorded has increased tremendously in 2017 which will help to facilitate different development initiatives on the pieces of land by the land owners including housing development.
 This also increases investment opportunities as commercial banks accept land lease as collateral for loans.
-The introduction of Sectional Titles has created opportunities in property ownership as it enables separate ownership of a section or sections of a building.
+An approval of Sectional Titles will create opportunities in property ownership as it enables separate ownership of a section or sections of a building.
 Apartments can therefore, be owner occupied.
 Processes to review the 1980 Town and Country Planning Act, which is aimed at promoting orderly development of land in urban areas have started.
 The reviews document will pave way to the establishment of planning boards, declare planning areas and set out procedures for the preparation of physical plans which will create opportunities for acquisition of planned sites for development in an efficient manner.